 06:20 – Gear

-When it comes to gear within New World, you are looking at a pretty standard arsenal.
-You have a slew of weapons to choose from that range in your typical rainbow of rarities from common to legendary.
+When it comes to gear within New World, you’re looking at a pretty standard arsenal.
+You have a slew of weapons to choose from that range in the typical rainbow of rarities from common to legendary.
 As items become rarer, they gain more affixes and bonuses which make them more powerful.
-Now, don’t expect anything crazy like you’d find in an isometric action rpg, but still, these affixes will be things like increasing all void damage, or causing you to reduce cooldowns whenever you deal damage.
+Now, don’t expect anything crazy like you’d find in an isometric action RPG, but still, these will be things like increasing all void damage or causing you to reduce cooldowns whenever you deal damage.

 - A shield slot.

-7:03 – Pro tip: Take off your shield if you are not using a sword.
+7:03 – Pro tip: Take off your shield if you’re not using a sword.
 It adds extra weight and pushes you into a heavier category.

 When you wear armor, you have three different types to equip:

-Depending on how you mix these up, you will settle into a light, medium, or heavy weight category.
+Depending on how you mix these up, you’ll settle into a light, medium, or heavy weight category.
 These will determine your dodge and passive bonuses.

-If you manage to stay in the light category, you will have a further dodge, and deal 20% increased damage, but you will take more damage.
+If you manage to stay in the light category, you’ll have a further dodge and deal 20% increased damage, but you’ll take more damage.

-If you are in the medium category, you will deal 10% increased damage, and your debuffs will last 10% longer.
+If you are in the medium category, you’ll deal 10% increased damage and your debuffs will last 10% longer.
 But your dodge is only a short side hop.

-And if you are heavy, your dodge is a very slow sidestep, but you have high damage mitigation, and your block stability is increased by 15% and debuffs you apply last 20% longer.
+And if you’re heavy, your dodge is a very slow sidestep, but you have high damage mitigation, and your block stability is increased by 15%, plus debuffs you apply last 20% longer.

-So, you can see, depending on what role you want to be, you need to adjust your gear to match.
+So as you can see, depending on what role you want to be you need to adjust your gear to match.
 This isn’t set in stone and if you want to be a DPS that wears all heavy, go ahead!

-Outside of your armor weight, you also have inventory weight for crafting materials, inventory weapons, etc. And you will quickly fill up that space once you get going in the game.
-Along the way you will unlock new bag slots for duffel bags and cases that will increase your carry capacity.
-It’s important to keep an eye on your inventory weight because if you go over, you will become encumbered and will move extremely slow, plus it will cost more resources to fast travel.
+Outside of your armor weight, you also have inventory weight for crafting materials, inventory weapons, etc. And you’ll quickly fill up that space once you get going in the game.
+Along the way, you’ll unlock new bag slots for duffel bags and cases that will increase your carry capacity.
+It’s important to keep an eye on your inventory weight because if you go over, you’ll become encumbered and will move extremely slow, plus it’ll cost more resources to fast travel.

 To avoid this, you can take advantage of the storage shed in each settlement.
 These are essentially your bank.
-They do have their own capacity, however, so be sure to keep an eye on that as well – another thing to note is that these are NOT linked and each one is completely separate.
+They do have their own capacity, however, so be sure to keep an eye on that as well.
+Another thing to note is that these are NOT linked and each one is completely separate.
 So, if you store something in Everfall, it will not be available in Monarch’s Bluff.
-You will need to load up, then fast travel to move things around.
+You’ll need to load up, then fast travel to move things around.

 09:21 – Character Progression